astral-sh/ruff/crates/ruff_server/docs/MIGRATION.md

 ## Migrating From `ruff-lsp`

-`ruff server`'s configuration is significantly different from `ruff-lsp`, and as such you may need to update your existing configuration.
+While `ruff server` supports the same feature set as [`ruff-lsp`](https://github.com/astral-sh/ruff-lsp), migrating to `ruff server` may require changes to your Ruff or language server configuration.

 > \[!NOTE\]
 >
-> The VS Code extension settings have documentation that will tell you whether `ruff server` supports a given setting.
+> The [VS Code extension](https://github.com/astral-sh/ruff-vscode) settings include documentation to indicate which
-> This migration guide may be more useful for the editors that do not have explicitly documented settings for the language server,
+> settings are supported by `ruff server`.
+As such, this migration guide is primarily targeted at editors that lack
-> such as Helix or Neovim.
+> explicit documentation for `ruff server` settings, such as Helix or Neovim.

 ### Unsupported Settings